What Will be Open in Taipei During Lunar New Year 2026?

 DateComments

-Fri Jan 24Still a working day and everything will be open.
-People might start to leave the city, especially in the evening.
-Bad time to book trains!
+Friday, Feb.
+13Still a working day and everything will be open.
+Some people will start to leave the city, especially in the evening.
+Trains will sell out, especially in the evening.

-Tues, Jan 28Lunar New Year’s Eve.
+Monday, Feb.
+16Lunar New Year’s Eve.
 Taipei will be dead and almost everything closed.
-Almost all locals are staying in with their extended families now, so it’s actually a decent day to travel around the country if you have to.
+Almost all locals are staying in with their extended families now, so it’s actually a decent day to travel around the country.

-Thurs, Jan 30New Year’s Day 2.
-On this day, locals should go to visit the mother’s side of the family, so highways and trains could be busy again, but not so crazy.
-Lion dancing at CKS Memorial Hall.
+Wednesday, Feb.
+18New Year’s Day 2.
+On this day, locals should go to visit their maternal families, so highways and trains could be busy again, but not so crazy.
+Lion dancing at CKS Memorial Hall at 4 PM.

-Fri, Jan 31 to Sun Feb.
-2Local families traveling around en masse, so everywhere around the country will be extremely busy, hotels full, trains hard to get, highways clogged.
+Thursday, Feb.
+19 to Sunday, Feb 22Local families traveling around en masse, so everywhere around the country will be extremely busy, hotels full, trains hard to get, highways clogged, especially going back to Taipei and big cities on the last day.
+LNY performance on Feb 19, 3 PM in Ximending.

 Best Days to Travel

-Based on the information in the above table, I suggest that you avoid trying to travel out from the city from Jan 24 to 27.
+Based on the information in the above table, I suggest that you avoid trying to travel out from the city from Feb.
+13 to 16 unless have you have.
 On those days, highways will be traffic jams and train tickets will be sold out.
 Stick to the city (I’ll introduce places below) or short day trips from the city by bus or local train.

 When Will Attractions Be Open/Closed?